arjunsat/my-risc-v-ip/part-1/main-report.md

 ---

-## Step 4: How the Program Was Compiled
+## Q 2: How the Program Was Compiled

 From:
 `/workspaces/vsd-riscv2/samples`